Database Explorer

 )book_tag

-– link table between books and tags (columnsbook_id
+– junction table between books and tags (columnsbook_id

 ,tag_id